1875

 2002

-Merger with Miejski Zakład Naprawy Tramwajów Sp. z o.o.; the implementation of an integrated management system
+Merger with Miejski Zakład Naprawy Tramwajów Sp. z o.o.
+(Municipal Tram-Repair Works); an integrated management system is implemented

 2003

-Receiving the PN-EN ISO 9001:2001 quality certificate confirmed by the IQNet certification network; 12 second-series low-floor NGT6 trams delivered
+MPK S.A. receives the PN-EN ISO 9001:2001 quality certificate (confirmed by the IQNet certification network)

 2004